Elías López

-Elías Sebastián López (born 8 July 2000) is an Argentine professional footballer who plays as a right-back for Godoy Cruz, on loan from River Plate.
+Elías Sebastián López (born 8 July 2000) is an Argentine professional footballer who plays as a right-back for Belgrano, on loan from Sarmiento.

 Club career

 López initially had short stints with the youth ranks of Argentinos Juniors and Racing Villa Mercedes, prior to joining River Plate's academy in 2010.
 He, nine years later, was promoted into their senior set-up at the beginning of 2019–20, making his professional debut in a 1–1 draw at the Estadio Diego Armando Maradona against Argentinos Juniors; picking up a yellow card as he played the full duration against his ex-club.

-On 16 February 2021, López joined fellow league club Godoy Cruz on a one-year loan with a option to purchase 50% of his pass.
+On 16 February 2021, López joined fellow league club Godoy Cruz on a one-year loan with an option to purchase 50% of his pass.
 In January 2022, the deal was extended for one further year.

 International career

 In 2017, López was called up by the Argentina U17s for the South American Championship in Chile.
 He appeared twice, in matches against Peru and Brazil.
 He had previously received a call-up for the U15s but didn't feature due to injury.
 In March 2019, López trained with the U20s.